samueldbferreira/glassesStore/README.md

 * "npm install" to install

-* "npm run dev" to run the react app script
+* "npm run dev" to run the react app

 ## Mockup